 When should I stop using the simulator?

-Stop if the result creates pressure to chase, raise exposure, deposit again, or ignore a planned stop.
-Use responsible-gambling support before opening another calculator.
+Stop if the result creates urgency, chasing, pressure to raise odds, repeated deposits or a plan to recover losses.
+Use responsible-gambling support before another roll or another tool.

 Changelog